Ganymede-Bio/website-docusaurus/docs/functions/csv_to_bq.md

 **Arguments**:

-- `output_table`: Table name where the CSV data will be stored.
+- `output_table_results`: Table name where the CSV data will be stored.